ArntEech/GROUP-DE-LA-COMPUTER-SCIENCE/CODE_CHALLENGES/Beginner_Challenges/Day7.md

 coverage = 5

-paint_calc(height = test_h, width = test_w, cover = coverage) // Don't change the name of the function or the parameters given but rather modify this code to match the syntax by which you call functions/methods in you programming language.
+paint_calc(height = test_h, width = test_w, cover = coverage) // Don't change the name of the function or the parameters given but rather modify this code to match the syntax by which you call functions/methods in your programming language.